Bethenny Frankel Explains Why She Walked Out Of ‘RHONY’ Gathering

 What do you think of Bethenny Frankel’s comments about her Real Housewives of New York co-star?
 Do you think this is the end of an old friendship?

-[Featured Image by D Dipasupil/Getty Images for Us Weekly]
+[Featured Image by D Dipasupil/Getty Images]